 The program is supporting women business owners in the fields of tax & accounting, construction, fashion, auto mechanics, food service, health & beauty and more.

-“We recognize that women entrepreneurs help fuel economic growth in communities across the U.S. and that access to capital remains a key challenge,” said Andrew Plepler, Global Head of ESG, Bank of America.
-“Partnering with the Tory Burch Foundation to advance women in small business is one way we invest in the future of local economies.”
+“We recognize that women entrepreneurs help fuel economic growth in communities across the U.S. and that access to capital remains a key challenge,” said Pam Seagle, Bank of America Global Women's Programs executive, “Partnering with the Tory Burch Foundation to advance women in small business is one way we invest in the future of local economies.”